J.D. Davis Player Props: Giants vs. Rays

 J.D.
 Davis At The Plate

-- Davis leads San Francisco with a slugging percentage of .412, fueled by 31 extra-base hits.
+- Davis leads San Francisco with 91 hits and a team-best slugging percentage of .411.

-- Davis has an RBI in 33 of 108 games this year, with multiple RBI in 12 of them.
-He has also driven home three or more of his team's runs in seven contests.
+- Davis has picked up an RBI in 30.3% of his games this season, with more than one RBI in 11.0% of his games.
+He has also driven in three or more runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.